DSU-Digital-Sound-Design/DAD-222-Audio-Production-I/content/pages/schedule.md

    * Studio visit - can we identify the elements that we talked about in class?
       * Make a simple recording

+   HOMEWORK: Post a recording or video of one of your favorite songs or pieces of music that involve some type of audio production.
+Find some aspects of the piece that you would like to learn how to recreate in this class.
+Write a paragraph describing why you like it and what you would like to learn from it.

 <ul>